holiday-jp/holiday_jp-python/README.md

 #### test
 > python3 -m unittest holiday_jp.test

+OR

+> make test

 Build command:
 > python3 setup.py sdist

 OR

-Run ./build.sh
+> make build

-build the package that will be available in the dist/ directory
+It will build the package and be available in the dist/ directory

 ### alternative install